Anirudh-RV/AnnotationTool/DeploymentReadMe.md

 8. exit
 9. ssh -i goapikey.pem ec2-user@54.197.42.159
 10. docker run -p 80:8080 anirudhrv1234/goapi
+*Important :*
+update atlas with the public IP of Go API for Permissions

 **To run : Update atlas with the public key for Permissions**
 1. ssh -i goapikey.pem ec2-user@34.227.160.149